-Nominations - Nominations will be submitted to the Board two months prior to the annual meeting.
-The Nominating committee will submit one candidate for each vacant position on the Board.
+Nominations - Nominations will be submitted to the Board one month prior to the annual meeting.
+The Nominating committee will submit all candidates interested in each vacant position on the Board.
 Additional candidates may be nominated by three voting members.

-Elections - Election of the Board of Directors will be by mail vote of the active voting members unless only one person is nominated for each position, in which case the candidates will be declared elected.
-One ballot will be mailed to each eligible voter one month prior to the annual meeting.
+Elections - Election of the Board of Directors will be by voice vote of the active voting members unless only one person is nominated for each position, in which case the candidates will be declared elected.
+A paper ballot may be requested by ten (10) voting members 30 days prior to the annual meeting.
 Candidates receiving a plurality shall be elected.

 Ballots must be returned prior to the annual meeting.
 The results of the election will be announced at the annual meeting.

-Ballots - The ballot will also include any constitution amendments required to be on the ballot.
+Ballots - The ballot will also include any constitution amendments required to be approved by the membership.

 Article Ten - Committees

 The following standing committees/positions will be appointed each year by the President in conjunction with the Board of Directors.
 Any committee may propose to the Board of Directors for approval such rules as may be necessary to meet their goals.
 With the exception of the Nominating Committee, an intermediate JOAD (age 15 to 17) representative will be appointed as a full member of each committee if a candidate is available.